-- · Monday night from 2 p.m. to 8 p.m. is check-in time for ALL projects. - Exhibit tags for projects will be distributed under the Pavilion for projects displayed in the General Projects (GP) Building and in the Ag Exhibit Hall for projects displayed there.
+- Monday, July 25 from 5 to 8 p.m. is check-in time for ALL projects. - Exhibit tags for projects will be distributed under the Pavilion for projects displayed in the General Projects (GP) Building and in the Ag Exhibit Hall for projects displayed there.
 Attach exhibit tags to your projects.
 Bring projects back to the GP building/Ag Exhibit Hall and a volunteer will place your project in the correct area.
 Some exhibit tags will be given out at other times.
-A list will be posted. - Do not leave valuables with projects.
-Bring them to your judging. - Judging schedules are somewhat flexible.
-If you have a conflict with other 4-H related judging times, see an Extension staff member or adult volunteer serving as an area coordinator.
-All projects must be conference judged to be eligible for a ribbon and premium. - See pages 6-7 for General Rules of the Woodford County 4-H Show.
+A list will be posted.